 Life insurance isn’t just about preparing for life’s worst-case scenarios.
 It can and should play an active role in your overall financial plan.

-However, how much life insurance you need isn’t a one-size-fits-all answer.
-It will depend on a variety of factors, including your age, your family situation, your reasons for buying a policy, and your financial goals.
+The question of ‘How much life insurance do I need’ depends on variety of factors such as your age, your family situation, your reasons for buying a policy, and your financial goals.
 Even more, many of these will change over the course of your life.

 Here are some insights to help determine the type and amount of life insurance you might need.